slotThe/slotThe.github.io/posts/bqn-json.md

 [^13]: {-} The double quotes `""` in the string are BQN's way of escaping quotes
        (the same way that CSV does it).
-       *Everything* else is treated as a literal characters, even backslashes!
+       *Everything* else is treated as a literal character, even a backslash!

 [^14]: I will use this as shorthand for "sub-object and sub-array".
        Not the best terminology, I suppose, but it will have to do.